Hal Bromm

 b.
 1930

-Alice Adams is an American artist known for her sculpture and site-specific land art in the 1970s and for her major public art projects in transit systems, airports, university campuses and other urban sites throughout the United States since 1986.
-Her earlier work in tapestry and woven forms was important in the American fiber art movement.
-Adams' sculptures after 1968 explored the architectural elements of the wall, the corner, the column and the vault.
-Continuing the use of flexible materials, she painted layers of latex on the old plaster walls of her studio, stripped them off, and then mounted the casts on two-by-four frameworks leaning against the wall.
-She saw her practice as a way of drawing people into spaces that are initially familiar but that later appear new.
-She used familiar building materials like wood lath, covering or partially covering frameworks to create free-standing partitions, columns and vaults.
+Her earlier work in tapestry and woven forms was important in the American fiber art movement, as Adams focused on abstract, experimental presentations and materials.
+Adams' sculptures after 1968 explored the architectural elements of the wall, the corner, the column, and the vault.
+Continuing the use of flexible materials, she painted layers of latex on the old plaster walls of her studio, stripped them off, and mounted the casts on two-by-four frameworks leaning against the wall.

 Exhibition History: